-IMI Award In Plant & Agricultural Machinery Theft
+IMI Award in Plant & Agricultural Machinery Theft Awareness & Identification

 Dates of next courses:

 - An extensive knowledge base about the nature and extent of plant theft

 - Comprehensive understanding of rational selection, (what to stop!)

 - A full understanding of a preliminary roadside check, (what to look for when you have stopped it!)